weeveiot/weeve-agent/README.md

 Please make sure:

-1. You have a Github Personal Access Token
-2. There is a file named .token in the local
-3. The above mentioned file contains the token (token pasted into the file)
+1. There is a hidden file in the local machine containing the Github Personal Access Token (pasting the token into the hidden file)
-4. Set the value of the argument "token", with the path of the above mentioned file
+2. Set the value of the argument "tokenpath", with the path of the above mentioned file

 ## Installation